padogrid/bundle-hazelcast-4n5-app-kryo_codegen/README.md

 ./build_app
 ```

-If you have a schema registry with Debezium running, then you can use the `-registry` option to retrieve the schemas instead.
+If you have a schema registry running, then you can use the `-registry` option to retrieve the schemas instead.
 Please see the usage by running the following.

 ```bash
 ./build_app -?